 Data: google search pairs of justice-related words

-Data: internet communication of twelve Czech activist organizations and interest groups representing four domains of claim-making: trade unionism, feminism, human rights and environmentalism
+Data: internet communication of 12 Czech activist organizations and interest groups representing four domains of claim-making: trade unionism, feminism, human rights and environmentalism

-33 most frequently occurring lexical (semantic) words in the texts in each domain
+Counting and displaying co-occurrences of 33 most frequent lexical (semantic) words in texts in each domain

 Lemmatization: collapsing different words with similar meanings in Czech, such as násilí (violence) – znásilnění (violation, rape), or matka (mother) – mateřství (motherhood, maternity).